660104A 4th January: London, unidentifeid

 Note: Only the awards hand-out was filmed by UK TV (ABC) and

-aired on the 15th May on‘Big Beat ‘66’.
+aired on the 15th May on ‘Big Beat ‘66’.

-660503A 3rd May: UK TV (BBC) 'A Whole Scene
+660503A 3rd May: UK TV (BBC1) 'A Whole Scene Going', London, incl.

-- interview with MJ (on the ‘hot seat’)
+- interview with MJ (on the ‘hot seat’) by Wendy Varnals and/or Barry Fantoni

 Note: Televised on the 4th May.

 660506A 6th May: CHRIS FARLOWE.
-London,
+London, I.B.C.
+Studios.
+Producer: MJ.

-- Out Of Time (IV) -Chris Farlowe (voc), MJ (bvoc)
+- Out Of Time IV (MJ/KR)

 Note: For more info and line-up, see 660427A.